Sourdough Onion Rings

 These onion rings are easy to make, so you can enjoy them as often as you want!
 For the full set of directions, make sure you scroll down to the recipe card below.
 Here is a brief overview of how to make these sourdough onion rings:

-1. Peel and slice the yellow onions into 3/4-inch thick slices.
+- Peel and slice the yellow onions into slices.

-6. Once the oil has reached temperature, dip an onion ring in the sourdough starter mixture until it is coated.
+- Once the oil has reached temperature, dip an onion ring in the sourdough starter mixture until it is coated, and then coat in the flour mixture.

 Frying Tips